Code-Institute-Submissions/my_dash_app/README.md

 - once logged in to google you will have the abilty to access the firebaseCli & its commands

 - Once you are satifactory with your project that you will be deploying, you will have to go your google firebase console, go to the
-- Hosting tab & create a
+- Hosting tab & create a project google will give you a default folder of PUBLISH
-- project google will give you a default folder of PUBLISH,
+-

 - So now we have 3 projects/folders , one on Firebase & one on Your Local Machine & one on GitHub(Providing you versioned controlled your
-- project), now we will
+- project)
-- have to make sure we are in the matching named folder on our pc , just like GitHub,
+- now we will have to make sure we are in the matching named folder on our pc , just like GitHub,

-- After we have confirmed we are in our project diretory with our firebase.json
+- After we have confirmed we are in our project directory with our firebase.json

 - Then it is just a matter of running the command